Sen Çal Kapimi: Episode 2: Release Date, Cast, Plot And All Updates Check Here

 Sen Çal Kapimi Episode 2: plot

-The episode starts from the last moment of Episode 1.
+The episode begins from the last moment of Episode 1.
 Eda finds out that Serkan Bolat is in town.
-Moreover, he’s holding a press conference.
+Moreover, he’s holding a media conference.

-Eda eventually meets Serkan, to face him, but accidentally locks lips with him.
-Furthermore, Serkan’s prestige is in line, as the incident is public.
+Eda eventually meets Serkan, to confront him, but inadvertently locks lips with him.
+Furthermore, Serkan’s prestige is in line, as the episode is public.
 The meeting is disbanding, and Serkan has the standing to save.

-Both the leading characters produce a plan.
-They decide to get engaged.
-But this is only in pretense, rather than in fact.
-Therefore, Serkan’s reputation will probably be secure, and Eda will possess her college scholarship.
+Both the leading characters come up with a plan.
+They decide to be engaged.
+However, this is only in pretense, and not in fact.
+Thus, Serkan’s reputation will be secure, and Eda will possess her college scholarship.
 Episode 3 teasers are out.
-And Eda and Serkan are persuasive their loved one’s members, and friends of their pretend engagement.
+And Eda and Serkan are persuasive their loved one’s members, and friends of their pretend participation.